Li-Lab-SUSTech/LiteLoc/README.md

 similar to those in ```demo1_astig_npc```.

 Expected runtime on NVIDIA RTX 4090: Training ~80 mins.
 Inference ~225 s.

+#### Demo3: PSF calibration using Python.
+Considering some users prefer using purely Python program to realize the entire data analysis, we also provide a Python-based PSF calibration approach in demo3.

+#### Demo4: Deploy DECODE on LiteLoc acceleration framework.
+To further enhance usability, we provide a clear example demonstrating how DECODE can be accelerated using LiteLoc’s framework.
+Users who wish to leverage LiteLoc for accelerating their own deep learning networks can directly refer to demo4.

 <!-- LICENSE-MIT -->